You may have just downloaded or purchased your first Bitcoin wallet, but now want to know how to add coins to it.

 However, it’s a good idea to look at waiting times and withdrawal limits for the purchasing method of your choice as it’s never a good feeling to be caught out by these kind of factors when you want to buy some Bitcoin in a hurry.

 Credit card purchases are usually quicker than bank transfers, but they come at a higher cost.

 Do NOT get comfortable leaving your cryptocurrency on an exchange.
-Ideally you should send your money to an exchange, purchase your crypto, and then withdraw the coins immediately to a secure hardware wallet like the Ledger Nano X.
+Ideally you should send your money to an exchange, purchase your crypto, and then withdraw the coins immediately to a secure hardware wallet.

-The first few times you withdraw to a bitcoin wallet it can feel a bit nerve wracking.
+The first few times you withdraw to a bitcoin wallet it can feel a bit nerve-racking.
 You do need to be careful and ensure that you follow the steps carefully.
-Wallets that have modern user interfaces and easy to follow step by step processes will help reduce the chance of you making a mistake.
+Wallets that have modern user interfaces and easy to follow step-by-step processes will help reduce the chance of you making a mistake.

-Select send BTC on Coinbase and enter the amount of BTC you want to send.
+Select ‘Send’ and choose the coin you want to withdraw from your exchange account.
 You can send as little or as much as your BTC as you wish, but be aware that each withdrawal will have a fee.
 Once you are comfortable sending and receiving bitcoin it is worth learning a little more about transaction fees and how you can minimize the costs.

-Use the app to copy the address from Ledger Live, or scan the QR code that shows in Ledger live
+Then, use the app to copy the address from Ledger Live, or scan the QR code that shows in Ledger live.

-From your Coinbase account.
-Double check the address by sight to ensure Coinbase is sending the bitcoin to your wallet address.
+From your Coinbase or other exchange account, double check the address by sight to ensure you are sending the bitcoin to your wallet address.